dxos-deprecated/sdk/MIGRATION.md

   keyring
 });

-// Finally we need to call initialize on the client: await client.initialize();
+// Finally we need to call initialize on the client.
+// This is **not** required if passing the client to ClientProvider in a react app. await client.initialize();

 ```

 ## Using the `ClientProvider`